jez500/chorus/readme.md

 - Addons, Make it work with your favourite addon - I attempted google music but failed even using it via the ui
 - Mobile/Tablet App, I would love to reuse a lot of the code as an app, but dont know how
 - Video Support, It would be cool to both browse your video library but also play videos via the browser
-- In Browser audio playback, this was a feature of xbmcwui and I miss it a bit
+- Browser streaming audio playback... maybe you want it to work in firefox?
 - Photo library, I wouldn't use it, but you might!

 ## Screenshots